learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-08-27-shiitake-inocoluation-parties.markdown

 that is 8 inches in diameter at the base is terrific.

 After cutting, the logs need to rest for two or three weeks before inoculation.
-A healthy tree has anti-fungal properties and it important to let these properties dissapate before introducing the mushroom mycelium we want to grow in the log.
+A healthy tree has anti-fungal properties and it important to let these properties dissipate before introducing the mushroom mycelium we want to grow in the log.

 After cutting, the logs should be placed in low stacks just above the ground and protected from